gondwanasoft/xml-preprocessor/README.md

 _XML Preprocessor_ is a program that allows some extensions to the [Google-Samsung Watch Face Format XML schema](https://developer.android.com/training/wearables/wff/watch-face).
 It reduces the need to repeat values and XML elements, and it allows attribute values to be specified using meaningful names and equations.

 Because it runs prior to the watchface being built, _XML Preprocessor_ can't provide any additional on-watch capabilities.
-This also means that it has no impact on watchface runtime performance, memory usage or battery life.
+This also means that it has no impact on watchface runtime performance, memory usage or battery life (unless you abuse _XML Preprocessor_'s ability to create multiple XML elements easily).

 The preprocessor works by: